rename-this/vhs/CONTRIBUTING.md

 ```

 Sign your work in Commit Messages on every commit (or squash your commits and sign the squashed result)

 Example of Signoff:
 ```
 Signed-off-by: Boaty McBoatface <boaty@example.org>
 ```
 Use your real name, no pseudonyms or anonymous contributions.

-The git git `-s` option will append the `Signed-off-by` line automatically to your commit messages, if you have set `user.name` and `user.email` in your git configs.
+The git `-s` option will append the `Signed-off-by` line automatically to your commit messages, if you have set `user.name` and `user.email` in your git configs.
 ```
 git config --global user.name "Boaty McBoatface" git config --global user.email "boaty@example.org"